SkroxiousDM/dnd5e-corruption-mechanic/README.md

 the module will automatically manage the increase in Temporary or Permanent Corruption generated from casting spells.
 When a spell item is called, 1d4 + spell level is applied to an actor's Temporary Corruption.

+If your total Corruption (temporary plus permanent) exceeds your Corruption Threshold, the module will make a Corruption check, to see if you can bear so much darkness.
+Roll a d20.
+If the result is equal to or less than the amount by which your current Corruption exceeds your Threshold, you will gain a mark of Corruption.
+Roll 1d20 on the Marks of Corruption table.
+The mark fades 24 hours after your total Corruption drops below your Corruption Threshold.

 to do:
 - implement the effects of favored and upcasted spells